vercre/vc/docs/src/using/issuer/endpoints.md

 - `Authorization` — OAuth 2.0 Authorization endpoint
 - `Token` — OAuth 2.0 Token endpoint
 - `Credential` — issues requested Credential
-- `Batch Credential` — issuances multiple Credentials in a single batch
 - `Deferred Credential` — issues Credential when issuance has been 'deferred'
 - `Metadata` — Issuer and Credential metadata
 - `Notification` — used by the Wallet to notify of events about issued Credentials